-The undersigned bidder/offeror has satisfied the specification in the following manner (please che
+The undersigned bidder/offeror has satisfied the requirements of the bid specification in the following manner (please check the appropriate space):

-The bidder/offeror is committed to utilization on this contract. a minimum of % DBE
+The bidder/offeror is committed to a minimum of % DBE utilization on this contract.

-The bidder/offeror (if unable to meet is committed to a minimum of% DBE and should submit documentation demonst utilization on this contract
+The bidder/offeror (if unable to meet the DBE goal of %) is committed to a minimum of % DBE utilization on this contract and should submit documentation demonstrating good faith efforts.

 Name of bidder/offeror's firm:

-State Registration No
+State Registration No.

-Ву 160
+(Signature)

-(Signature) Title
+Title

+Name of bidder/offeror's firm:

+Address: 31 19 6 0 V. 67 - 1.
+6

+City: State: Zip:

+Name of DBE firm: na an a bhail Tha chuir an bhaile

+Address:

+City: State: Zip:

+Telephone:

+Description of work to be performed by DI BE firm: